-3. Cambridge will seek, within an admissions context summarised below, to increase the proportion of suitably qualified students from currently under-represented groups through a needs-based and straightforward bursary scheme and by sustaining and selectively extending our considerable range of outreach activities, paying attention to the effectiveness of each activity.
+3. Cambridge will seek, within an admissions context summarised below, to increase the proportion of suitably qualified students from currently under-represented groups through a needs-based and straightforward bursary scheme and by sustaining and selectively extending our considerable range of outreach activities from 2006-2011, paying attention to the effectiveness of each activity.